 On January 16, 2015, the Company entered into a Co-Venture Agreement (the "Co-Venture Agreement") with MR, a wholly-owned subsidiary of TEC, a related party.
 The Co-Venture Agreement grants TEC an exclusive non-transferrable license to use the Company's technology and certain equipment solely for use at locations to operate the concept, as defined in the Co-Venture Agreement.
+Additionally, under the terms of the Co-Venture Agreement, equity representing five percent (5%) of Modern Round's ownership interest, on a fully-diluted basis, was issued to the Company.
 Throughout the duration of the Co-Venture Agreement, TEC will pay the Company a royalty based on gross revenue, as defined and subject to certain minimum royalties commencing with the first twelve-month period subsequent to the respective milestone date of June 1, 2017.
-Under the terms of the original agreement, if the total royalty payments for locations in the United States and Canada together do not total at least the minimum royalty amount specified in the agreement, TEC may pay to VirTra the difference between the amount of total royalty payments and the minimum specified in the agreement to maintain exclusivity.
+Under the terms of the original agreement, if the total royalty payments for locations in the United States and Canada together do not total at least the minimum royalty amount specified in the agreement to maintain exclusivity.